Naples Players: The Naples Players Academy of Dramatic Arts

-KidzAct is the youth theatre and theatre education program of The Naples Players, founded in 2002.
+TNP Academy (Previously KidzAct) is the youth theatre and theatre education program of The Naples Players, founded in 2002.

 While TNP had traditionally produced a youth musical in the summer, an initiative was begun in the early 2000s to create a year-round educational theatre program featuring skills-building and production classes to children and young adults ranging from 4–18 years of age.

-KidzAct stages six productions annually.
+TNPA stages six productions annually.
 Children audition to be admitted to the production classes, which make use in applying what the students learn in the skills building sections of the classes.
-There is a full-time staff for KidzAct and contracted artist specializing in voice, dance, improvisation, and acting instruct nearly 1600 students in house.
+There is a full-time staff for the Academy and contracted artists specializing in voice, dance, improvisation, and acting instruct nearly 1600 students in house.
 Scholarships to the program are available based on financial need.

-In the spring of 2007, KidzAct began an Outreach program.
+In the spring of 2007, TNPA began an Outreach program.
 The program teams with local businesses and private donors to present plays in schools which do not have any type of a theatre program.
 The program does not displace any existing teachers at the chosen school.

+In the fall of 2025, TNPA opened a full-time academic program called The Baker Day School.
+The program provides academic and arts education for middle and high school students.
+It builds on TNPAcademy classes and camps and offers students a full-time program combining academic and artistic studies.

 Performance facilities

-The Sugden Community Theatre building includes two main performance spaces, two sprung floor rehearsal halls, a music room and library, scenic and costume construction shops, plus ticket and administrative offices for the full-time staff.
+The Sugden Community Theatre building includes three main performance spaces, two sprung floor rehearsal halls, a music room and library, scenic and costume construction shops, plus ticket and administrative offices for the full-time staff.
 It is located at 701 5th Avenue South.
+From 2023-2024, the building underwent a renovation to add an additional performance space, a balcony to the mainstage, as well as updated technology and support to the rest of the facility.